PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-MEGAN-RMA-summary.md

 4-kraken-mpa-reports/
 │
 ├── NCBI-updated.txt
-├── SAMPLE.inter.taxids.txt
+├── SAMPLE.megan-prot-inter.taxids.txt
-├── SAMPLE.inter.taxnames.txt
+├── SAMPLE.megan-prot-inter.taxnames.txt
-├── SAMPLE.megan-RMA-c2c.kreport.txt
+├── SAMPLE.megan-prot-RMA-c2c.kreport.txt
-└── SAMPLE.megan-RMA-c2c.mpa.txt
+└── SAMPLE.megan-prot-RMA-c2c.mpa.txt
 ```

-The key files here are `SAMPLE.megan-RMA-c2c.kreport.txt` which is the kraken report output file, and `SAMPLE.megan-RMA-c2c.mpa.txt` which is the metaphlan format output file.
+The key files here are `SAMPLE.megan-prot-RMA-c2c.kreport.txt` which is the kraken report output file, and `SAMPLE.megan-prot-RMA-c2c.mpa.txt` which is the metaphlan format output file.
 The other files are intermediate files or checkpointing files, and can be ignored.

 ### Outputs from the Nucleotide RMA version: